TheMatjaz/matjaz.it/content/post/2014-05-19-diy-standing-desk-for-8-euro.md

     alt="Leg fill"
 >}}

-After that cut some rubber squares to fit the bottom of theleg and used the sandpaper to make it look more "stylish" (rounded edges and corners).
+After that cut some rubber squares to fit the bottom of the leg and used the sandpaper to make it look more "stylish" (rounded edges and corners).
 The rubber will provide a good grip with the surface of the sitting desk and will prevent scratching.
 An alternative may be using stick-on floor protectors but your _Lack_